 For 24 hours, sponsors, supporters, members and friends have the opportunity to come together and make a powerful, joint impact on the future of the First Flight Society.
 Gifts of any size on First Flight Society’s Giving Day can make a big impact.

-First Flight Society Giving Day is August 19th, 2019.
+First Flight Society Giving Day is every August 19thth.
 August 19th is also National Aviation Day and Orville Wright’s birthday.

 Like most non profits we rely on donations and memberships from people just like you to keep our group alive.
 Your next question is probably, “Why should I donate to the First Flight Society?”
 What do they actually do?